zacanger/niddesa/text/generated-translations/cullaniddesa/20-chinese-google.md

 This is the law of freedom.
 What is a free man?
 Anyone who possesses these freedoms is called a free man.
 "The wise people watch freedom": "The wise people watch, see, watch, observe, and observe the freedom of Dhamma."
-For the wise people watch freedom, it should be like a rhino horn Go alone.
+For the wise people watch freedom, it should be like a rhinoceros horn Go alone.

 Because of that, the single enlightened person said:

 "If an unbound deer walks to the desired pasture in the forest,

-A wise person is watching freedom and should walk alone like a rhino horn. "
+A wise person is watching freedom and should walk alone like a rhinoceros horn. "

 126. He is a negotiator among his companions: when living at home, standing, walking, traveling,

-Watching the freedom not to be desired, one should walk alone like a rhino horn.
+Watching the freedom not to be desired, one should walk alone like a rhinoceros horn.

 "He is a negotiator among his companions: when staying at home, standing, walking, traveling": wherever he is happy, happy to come, happy to go with him,